dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1184: Critical thinking and accountability are essential in society.
+### T1184: Critical thinking and personal responsibility should be encouraged.

 |Support|
 |---|